apify-projects/store-flixbus-search-scraper/README.md

 Please ensure to provide the required properties: `website`, `from`, `to`, `rideDate`, and `proxyConfiguration`.

-> **Note:** The `currency` property may not always be available in the response data.
-In some cases, Flixbus hides the currency information on different pages.
-As a result, you might receive an empty string (`""`) instead of a specific currency value.
-Please take this into consideration when processing the scraped data.

 > **Note:** You need to provide at least one valid passenger or you will it will error out.